Characters: Neal, Peter/Elizabeth, Rachel, Bruce, Mozzie

 Other notes: This was written from an idea of kanarek13's, who also did the AMAZING cover art.
 Beta read by sholio.

 Summary: Diverges from canon during the S5 finale.
 The standoff on the roof goes in Rachel's favour.
-Now Neal's stuck depending on her, whether he likes it or not.
+In the aftermath, both Neal and Peter try not to fall apart.

 Read on AO3